 Automotive Bumper Mold

-Plastic Injection molding
+Plastic Injection mold

 Transparent, Over mold, Double color, Air assistant forming, deep barrel, Design R&D